jamasoftware-ps/Community-Reports/Sync Reports/Sync Comparison Report/README.md

 6. Supply your Sync Target Project ID in the *Cross Project* string parameter.
 7. Select any other report parameters you want applied.
 8. Select run report.
+9. Be aware that due to the size of some projects this may take longer to generate than your standard run.

 ## Same Project Container or Single Item Sync Comparison Instructions